julienlargetpiet/InFoEnd/README.md

 The client side terminal ui will appear if the informations provided are correct.

+## Not yet finished

+Working on a way to hide id when connecting...

 ## Deploying

 Deploy behind a reverse proxy with TLS enabled and run on `127.0.0.1`